-Theatre Arts offers Middle School students an opportunity to explore concepts of performance based upon character.
+Theater Arts offer Middle School students an opportunity to explore concepts of performance based upon character.

-Over the course of their experience in the Middle School, students are exposed to the craft of scene writing, character development, stage presence, blocking, and the behind-the-scenes technicalities that bring theatre to life.
+Over the course of their experience in the Middle School, students are exposed to the craft of scene writing, character development, stage presence, blocking and the behind-the-scenes technicalities that bring theater to life.

-Seventh and eighth grade students who elect to major in theatre arts should select Acting Intensive.
-Seventh and eighth grade students who minor in theatre arts should select All Things Theatrical.
+Seventh and eighth grade students who elect to major in theater arts should select Acting Intensive.
+Seventh and eighth grade students who minor in theater arts should select All Things Theatrical.

 Students will explore their own artistic potential using theater games and improvisational exercises that focus on ensemble building, storytelling, creative movement and voice, and the art of pantomime.
 Students will gain greater self-confidence along with a strong knowledge of and respect for the creative process.
 Additionally, students will learn how to discuss or critique their own work and that of their classmates in a respectful manner that seeks to improve everybody’s experience.